 Age & Drop in Fertility

 One of the major setbacks and challenges to breeding is due to the lack of fertility both in male and female dogs.
 Certain diseases that affect the reproductive tract in both male and female dogs will make them less fertile.
 Additionally, dogs can become infected and transmit sexually transmitted diseases that also affect their fertility.
-Most times, however, a drop-in fertility is an issue that is caused by old age.
+Most times, however, drop-in fertility is an issue that is caused by old age.
 It is often a misconception that dogs can go on breeding past a certain age with positive results.
 Unfortunately, many breeders make this disastrous assumption and go on overbreeding their dogs past the point of exhaustion or until their deaths.

 While most male dogs can go on their whole lives breeding, many factors contribute to a drop in their fertility that will halt the number of pregnancies produced from each mating.
 Furthermore, the age in which a dog shouldn’t be allowed to breed any longer is proportional to their type of breed, size, and overall state of health.
 Small breeds or very large breeds tend to not breed well after a shorter span of years, whereas a dog of average size can breed longer.
 Also, take into consideration that some dog breeds are not as fertile as others, and for any reason, could lose interest in mating alone.
 Always consult with your vet, kennel clubs and various breeding companies for more information regarding the appropriate ages to breed your dog.

 In general, as a female dog ages, she tends to produce far less ovum.
-When less ovum is produced, the chances of getting pregnant are substantially reduced. it’s important to note that female dogs do not go through menopause like women do.
+When less ovum is produced, the chances of getting pregnant are substantially reduced.
+It’s important to note that female dogs do not go through menopause as women do.
 Female dogs can usually breed up until around 8 years old, while some standards place the limit as low as 5 years.
 Smaller dog breeds usually have up to 5 years.

 With increasing age, a female dog is more prone to experience stillbirths.
 Many vets recommend not breeding a female after she has already had 4 to 6 litters.
 Also, if she has bred through almost all her heat cycles she may already be too tired which would make subsequent pregnancies too tedious and laborious for her.

 Male canines tend to mature sexually a lot sooner than their female counterparts and they can usually breed for a longer period than females too, averaging out about 10 years, with some breeds averaging out 7 years and few going as long as 12.
 After 10 years, breeding should definitely be halted.
-In terms of fertility, sperm count is often the basis in which to judge a male dog’s capability for impregnating a female, which decreases with time.
+In terms of fertility, sperm count is often the basis on which to judge a male dog’s capability for impregnating a female, which decreases with time.
 Both the viability and vitality of the sperm are directly dependent on the age.
 Additionally, it’s best to judge the number of litters the dog is producing over time.
 If the overall amount seems to decrease then it’s a sign to stop breeding.